The

 3. See, O lord, how they abound with fruit trees of

-various kinds, and the groves whose fragrance is wafted around
+various kinds, and the groves whose fragrance is wafted

 by the gentle winds.